Beyblade Burst: Beyblade Burst Surge (2020–21)

 From high atop the Blading World reign the Blading Legends, a select group of Bladers who set the standard to which all other hopefuls aspire.
 No challenger yet has succeeded in breaking through their ranks.

 The No.1 Legendary Blader of Blading Legends in the world, Valt Aoi hosts an exhibition match featuring a revolutionary class of Bey: "Lightning Beys".
 Inspired by the battle, the Hizashi brothers Hikaru and Hyuga issue a challenge: armed with their Lightning Beys, Super Hyperion and Kolossal Helios, this unlikely duo is going to topple Beyblade's ruling elite.

 As the Hizashi brothers's challenge envelops the Blading Legends in the world, a new tournament is born to determine who among them is truly the best.
 In the middle of this mayhem, there lurks a unique Blader shrouded in mystery.

 Beyblade Burst QuadDrive (2021–22)

 The story centers on Bel Daizora, the leader of the Bey Graveyard "Phantom's Gate".
-Bel, who holds Quad Bey Destruction Belfyre, declares war on Bladers and Blading Legends across the world.
+Bel, who holds Quad Bey Destruction Belfyre, declares war on Bladers and the Blading Legends across the world.
 With Ranzo Kiyama and Bashara Suiro, their journey unfolds as Bel advances to becoming the Dark Prince.